dji-sdk/Mobile-SDK-Doc/source/introduction/ui_library_introduction.md

 ##### iOS

-  You can subclass widgets to override initialize and view update methods to customize the look.
+  Widgets can be subclassed to override initialize and view update methods to customize the look.
 For easy customization, each widget exposes the underlying data it is using as properties.
-Please refer to [API documentation](http://developer.dji.com/api-reference/ios-uilib-api/Widgets/AutoExposureLockWidget.html) for more details.
+Please refer to the [API documentation](http://developer.dji.com/api-reference/ios-uilib-api/Widgets/AutoExposureLockWidget.html) for more details.

 ##### Android